Fxc4Sanz/Fxc4Sanz/README.md

 ### Hi there 👋

+Hajimemashite!!
+My age 15th A student who is lazy to pursue knowledge!!.

 <!--
 **Fxc4Sanz/Fxc4Sanz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.